 There are many types of mushrooms which are poisonous.
 While dogs are far more likely to eat mushrooms than cats, it is advised you avoid giving your cats any type of mushrooms to be on the safe side.

-While fat isn’t toxic to cats per se, it’s not healthy to routinely feed your cat a diet high in animal fats as it will lead to obesity.
-Large amounts of fat can also cause pancreatitis.
+Most of us are moving away from fatty foods and prefer to cut the fat off meat but this can cause a problem for cats who ingest a large amount of fat.
+While fat isn’t toxic to cats per se, it’s not healthy to routinely feed your cat a diet high in animal fats as it will lead to obesity as well as pancreatitis.

 Small amounts of liver are fine to eat, but if fed too often it can result in Vitamin A toxicosis.